 From October 2017, anyone using Chrome version 55 will see a prompt when they try to access Flash based content.

 If you are asked for permission to run Flash, you just need to allow Flash to run in order to use the MyMaths activities.

-If your school would like to block Flash, you will need to add MyiMaths to your exceptions list.
+If your school would like to block Flash, You will need to add MyMaths to your exceptions list.
 This can be done by selecting Manage exceptions and adding app.mymaths.com to the list.

 Please note that as part of the Chrome development for the promotion of HTML5 over Flash, Chrome have introduced a Site Engagement Index.
 This means that if you use MyMaths reguarly, Flash content will continue to work normally.
 If you are new to MyMaths, or have recently cleared your browsing history, you may need to adjust your browser settings to allow Flash as outlined above.

 MyMaths can currently be used on Android tablet devices through the free Puffin Academy app Android.